 Join City Fruit in Spring 2017 to help Save Seattle’s Apples!
 The goal of the campaign is to build awareness about Seattle’s urban canopy, the proper care and management of apple trees, and provide opportunities for the public to protect apples.
-In addition to making a healthy apple harvest possible, bagging individual growing apples on a tree prevents common pests from spreading to nearby trees, keeps nutritious food from going to waste, helps to preserve the biological diversity of fruit trees in Seattle, and promotes safe pedestrian conditions.
+In addition to making a healthy apple harvest possible, bagging individual apples or netting an entire tree prevents common pests from spreading to nearby trees, keeps nutritious food from going to waste, helps to preserve the biological diversity of fruit trees in Seattle, and promotes safe pedestrian conditions.

 Ways to get involved

 - We are currently seeking volunteer groups for this year's effort.
 Contact Natalie Place ([email protected]) to sign your group up!

 April: Reserve your protective netting before April 1st!
 Learn more here.

 May: Pick up free pest prevention materials at a partner location throughout the city: